nhsconnect/nhslogin/src/vectors-of-trust.md

 A successfully authenticated user can be either medium or high level in terms of identity verification.

-The service can offer all functionalities to a user that meets the service requirements of high verification and high authentication.
-The service can only offer basic features to users with medium level verification at their initial login, as they meet the service requirements of medium verification and high authentication only.
+The service can offer all functionalities to a user that meets the service requirements of high verification and strong authentication.
+The service can only offer basic features to users with medium level verification at their initial login, as they meet the service requirements of medium verification and strong authentication only.

-When a user with medium level verification attempts to access other features supported by sensitive data, the service then requires high verification and high authentication (with Single Sign On allowed).
+When a user with medium level verification attempts to access other features supported by sensitive data, the service then requires high verification and strong authentication (with Single Sign On allowed).

 The service sends the following as acceptable Vectors in the ‘vtr’ parameter: